Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I can smell it all over you.

-So we find out it goes on and on.
+So we find out, it goes on and on.

-I recommend watching the whole thing
+I recommend watching the whole thing,

-but we find out the man's actual name is Clint
+but we find out the man's actual name is Clint.

-they bleep it out like his surname and stuff
+They bleep it out, like his surname and stuff.

-but he reveals his name
+But he reveals his name.

-and though he claimed he hadn't been driving
+And though he claimed he hadn't been driving,

-multiple witnesses confirmed he was the driver
+multiple witnesses confirmed he was the driver when the car crashed.

-very publicly he's in the driver's seat
+He's in the driver's seat.

-they're like we need to
+He then allowed, they're like, we need to breathalize you.

 He blows well over the legal limit.